Skip to Main Content

 Example:

-1. "Detecting Werewolves," in The Werewolf Book: The Encyclopedia of Shape-Shifting Beings, 2nd ed., edited by Brad Steiger (Canton, MI: Visible Ink Press, 2011), 85.
+1. "Detecting Werewolves," in The Werewolf Book: The Encyclopedia of Shape-Shifting Beings, 2nd ed., edited by Brad Steiger (Visible Ink Press, 2011), 85.

 2. "Detecting Werewolves," 86-7.